william-dawson/NTPoly/Examples/PremadeMatrix/ReadMe.md

 It is possible to write out a matrix either to either a text or binary format.
 Writing to text is slower, but is portable across systems.
 Writing to binary should probably only be used to store intermediate results.

+The output file can be compared to Density-Reference.mtx to verify its correctness.